 In 1787, George Washington and the Constitutional Convention delegates composed this preamble: “We the people of the United States, in order to form a more perfect union, establish justice, insure domestic tranquility, provide for the common defense, promote the general welfare, and secure the blessings of liberty to ourselves and our posterity, do ordain and establish this Constitution for the United States of America.”

 For all Americans, and especially those of us who have sworn “to support and defend” our Constitution, securing the “blessings of Liberty to ourselves and our posterity” is more than just an aspiration.
 It is our sacred duty.
+And indeed, generations of American Patriots have paid a great personal price in fulfillment of that duty.

-March 25 is National Medal of Honor Day — the anniversary observance of the first Medal of Honor recipients.
-It’s an opportunity to recognize all of the recipients of our nation’s highest military award and recall their extraordinary service and sacrifice on behalf of their brothers in arms and in defense of American Liberty.
+It is a day to recognize all recipients of our nation’s highest military award for their “conspicuous gallantry and intrepidity at the risk of his life above and beyond the call of duty,” and recall their extraordinary service and sacrifice on behalf of their brothers in arms and in defense of American Liberty.

-On this day in 1863, Private Jacob Parrott was the first of six men to receive the Medal of Honor for their actions as members of Andrews’ Raiders, whose valorous acts on April 12, 1862, were immortalized in print and film as “The Great Locomotive Chase.”
-Those actions occurred just south of Chattanooga, Tennessee, the Birthplace of the Medal of Honor and home of the National Medal of Honor Heritage Center.
+On this date in 1863, Private Jacob Parrott was the first of six men to receive the Medal of Honor from Abraham Lincoln, for their actions on April 12, 1862, as members of Andrews’ Raiders.
+They were volunteers from three Ohio infantry regiments, and their valorous actions were memorialized in books and films as “The Great Locomotive Chase.”

-The Heritage Center’s educational mission is to instill the next generation of young people with the six character-trait pillars of the Medal of Honor — traits that are common to all recipients: Courage, Sacrifice, Patriotism, Citizenship, Integrity, and Commitment.
+The National Heritage Center’s educational mission is to instill the next generation of young people with the six character-trait pillars of the Medal of Honor — traits that are common to all recipients: Courage, Sacrifice, Patriotism, Citizenship, Integrity, and Commitment.

 For additional inspiration, read “Our Flag — What Do You See?” by Col. Thorsness.